Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 # 0 iodef "mailto:security@example.com"

 If you use multiple CAs (e.g., Let's Encrypt for automated certs and DigiCert for EV certs), add a separate CAA record for each.
-An empty CAA record set means any CA can issue — always set explicit entries.
+If no applicable CAA RRset exists for the name or its ancestors, public CAs treat issuance as unrestricted by CAA.
+Set explicit entries for production domains.

 3. Implement SPF, DKIM, and DMARC

 Email spoofing is one of the most common attacks that exploits DNS.
 An attacker can send emails that appear to come from your domain — phishing your employees, customers, or partners.
-Three DNS-based standards work together to prevent this.
+Three DNS-based standards work together to authenticate legitimate senders and tell receivers how to handle mail that fails alignment.
+They reduce domain spoofing, but receiver enforcement and forwarding behavior still matter.

-For a full implementation guide, see SPF, DKIM, and DMARC.
+For a full implementation guide, see SPF, DKIM, and DMARC, plus the dedicated SPF, DKIM, and DMARC pages.

 SPF (Sender Policy Framework)